tavareshugo/r-intro-tidyverse-gapminder/_episodes/05-manipulate_observations_dplyr.md

 ~~~
 {: .output}

-So, what the `filter()` function does is evaluate the condition and return the rows
+So what the `filter()` function does is evaluate the condition and return the rows
 for which that condition is true.

 It is possible to combine several conditions by using the _logical operators_